CanerMS/Femu-KI-PDF/README.md

 ### **Top 10 Features (v0.3.0)**
 ```
+- This is an example that I got as a result
+- age or algorith etc. I 've forbidden such words using custom_stop_words in project_config.py
 1. age           (0.0348)  # Generic - filtering added
 2. detection     (0.0285)  # Generic
 3. optical       (0.0266)